 The accelerated and 4+1 options provide efficiency by allowing students to start their graduate level coursework in their senior year, and use some of these courses to simultaneously meet degree requirements for both the BS and MS programs.
 In the accelerated/concurrent program, students are awarded the BS and MS degree concurrently at the end of their fifth year of study.
 On the other hand, in the 4+1 program, the BS degree is awarded in the fourth year, and the MS degree is awarded in the fifth year.
 The accelerated option offers the most efficiency in terms of overall credit requirements.
 To be eligible for the accelerated and 4+1 options, students must have a cumulative GPA of 3.0, and apply for admission into the graduate program by the end of Spring term of their junior year.

 Students pursuing the accelerated or 4+1 options follow the standard BSEE curriculum for the first three years, start their graduate coursework in their senior year, and complete the MSE requirements during their fifth (graduate) year,

 MSE Application for applicants with a BS in an engineering or related field.

 Applications materials sent directly by the applicant may be emailed, or mailed.
 Transcripts, transcript evaluations, and test scores must be mailed from the originating agency (e.g., official transcripts must be mailed from the relevant university).

 BS degree in engineering, physical science, or related technical field (depending on specialty).

 - Show evidence of 1) potential for graduate level academic work, 2) work experience or potential for success in industry, and 3) demonstrated interest in selected area of specialty.
-This evidence is to be provided as part of a Personal Statement, Resume, and two Reference Evaluations for Graduate Admission.
+This evidence is to be provided as part of a Resume (Required), Personal Statement and/or two Reference Evaluations for Graduate Admission.

 - Minimum Credit Requirement: 45 credits (12-15 graduate courses; quarter system)